Estimate Time5 min

 What volume is saying now

-Consider the chart below, which shows the average daily volume for the S&P 500.
-The top half of the chart shows the daily price of the S&P 500 and the bottom half shows the corresponding daily volume.
+Consider the chart below where the top half shows the daily price of the S&P 500 and the bottom half shows the corresponding daily volume.

 This chart is described in the text above